How to check your meat is cooked properly

 How to use a meat thermometer

-• The thickest part of the meat is usually the centre (for example, of a burger or sausage).
+- For meat like BBQ ribs, chicken and turkey insert the probe into the thickest part of the meat away from the bone.
 In a whole chicken or turkey, the thickest part is between the breast and the leg.

-• Always make sure you wash the meat thermometer thoroughly afterwards.
+- Always make sure you wash the meat thermometer thoroughly after each use.

 What if I don’t have a meat thermometer?